getdirty75/asymetrics/src/articles/aaa-badboy-reggae-meets-hip-hop.md

 ---
 templateKey: blog-post
 title: AAA Badboy - Reggae Meets Hip-Hop
+teaser: >-
-teaser: The Asymetrics on Spotify !
-We are launching our new account in fine style with a badass Reggae meets Hip-Hop playlist, courtesy from AAA Badboy, aka Kaptin Barrett !
+  The Asymetrics are now on Spotify !

+  We are launching our new account in fine style with an exclusive "Reggae meets Hip-Hop" playlist, courtesy from AAA Badboy, aka Kaptin Barrett !
 featuredimage: /img/theasymetrics_aaabadboy_cover.jpg
 author: Asymetric
 categories: mixtapes